gadget-inc/templates/shopify/product-reviews-public-remix-ssr/.github/README.md

 3. Run `yarn shopify:app dev` in your Gadget terminal to serve the extension
 4. Ensure the extension is placed on a product default template

-## App Workflow Summary
+## App workflow summary

-1. Order Placed
+1. Order placed

    A `requestReviewAfter` date is set on the order (a future date to follow up).

-2. Scheduled Action Runs (Hourly)
+2. Scheduled action runs (hourly)

    An action `sendReviewRequest` checks for fulfilled orders past their `requestReviewAfter` date.
    If found, it triggers the `sendEmail` action that reminds the customer to send an email.

-3. Email Sent
+3. Email sent

    The customer receives a secure link to submit a review.
 After sending, the app sets `sendReviewRequest` to null to avoid sending again.

-4. Customer Submits Review
+4. Customer submits review

    Review is linked to the product via a metaobject created by the app to display on the storefront.

-5. Merchant Moderates
+5. Merchant moderates

    The merchant approves or rejects the review in the admin panel.
 Approved reviews are displayed on the product page.

-## How to Test it
+## How to test it

-1. Confirm Setup
+1. Confirm setup

    Make sure your extension is visible on your storefront (follow the setup guide if not).

-2. Create an Order
+2. Create an order

    In your Shopify admin, create a test order and select a customer with a valid email you can access.
    (Create yourself as a customer if one doesn't exist.)

-3. Fulfill the Order
+3. Fulfill the order

    Mark the order as fulfilled in your Shopify admin.

-4. Check the Order in Gadget
+4. Check the order in Gadget

    In Gadget, go to the Files tab → `api/models/shopifyOrder/data`.
    Find the order you just created.

    If the email is missing, revisit your **protected customer data access (PCDA)** form settings and ensure **email** is selected under “Optional fields.”
 Then recreate the order.

-5. Update Review Trigger Time
+5. Update review trigger time

    In the same data view, set `requestReviewAfter` to a **past date**.

-6. Trigger the Review Email
+6. Trigger the review email

    Go to the API tab (API Playground).
    Run this command: await api.sendReviewRequests();
    This should send the review email.

-7. Submit a Review
+7. Submit a review

    Check your email, click the review link, and submit a review.

-8. Approve the Review
+8. Approve the review

    In Shopify: **Apps > [Your App Name]**, find and approve the submitted review.

-9. View it on Your Storefront
+9. View it on your storefront

    Visit the product page for the reviewed product.
    The approved review should now appear.